-This assay employs the competitive inhibition enzyme immunoassay technique, so there is an inverse correlation between GT concentration in the sample and the assay signal intensity.
-Average the duplicate readings for each standard, control, and samples.
-Create a standard curve on log-log or semi-log graph paper, with the log of GT concentration on the y-axis and absorbance on the x-axis.
-Draw the best fit straight line through the standard points, or it can be determined by regression analysis.
+Average the duplicate readings for each standard, control and sample, then subtract the average zero standard optical density.
+Construct a standard curve by plotting the mean O.D. and concentration for each standard and draw a best fit curve through the points on the graph or create a standard curve on log-log graph paper with GaA concentration on the y-axis and absorbance on the x-axis.
 Using plotting software, (for instance, curve expert 1.30), is also recommended.
 If samples have been diluted, the concentration read from the standard curve must be multiplied by the dilution factor.